damounayman/myportfolio/content/posts/ros.md

 {{ end }}
 {{</ math.inline >}}

-# ROS Node:
+# Vocabulary
+In this section, I will give some definitions related to
+- **ROS Node**:
 A ROS node is a data or information processing software unit.
 All functional requirements for a ROS application will be implemented as ROS Nodes.
 ROS Node is implemented in Python or C++ and the idea of ROS nodes ensures that we can have functional modularity in large ROS projects.
-In other words, ROS nodes are building blocks in the context of a large software application.\\
+In other words, ROS nodes are building blocks in the context of a large software application.

+- **ROS Topic**: A ROS topic is an entity that is used to  transport information between nodes.